 The proper execution and administration of a special needs trust provides peace of mind to the grantors by empowering the fiduciary to determine the distribution of assets.
 This trust will also protect the beneficiary and preserve their eligibility for governmental benefits.
 In essence, the trust will allow the beneficiary to retain assets and still receive much-needed government assistance.

 A qualified and knowledgeable fiduciary is vital to a special needs trust.
 The trustee will ensure that the terms of the trust are followed, which allows for the beneficiary's needs to be met while maintaining the eligibility for benefits.
-At The Preferred Legacy Trust Company, we have years of experience dealing with special needs trusts along with a variety of other estate planning matters.
+At The Preferred Legacy National Trust Bank, we have years of experience dealing with special needs trusts along with a variety of other estate planning matters.
 We have the compassion to be an effective resource for your loved one.
 At the same time, we know the rules, regulations, and processes to ensure matters aren’t just done the correct way, but The Preferred Way.

 Professional Trustee for Retirement Plans